pradeepsinngh/Statistical-Data-Analysis-using-R/04 -- Descriptive statistics and graphics/README.md

 * Sort the data by transmission type and then by mpg (increasing order).
 * Consider a simple linear regression model with y=hp and x=mpg.
 Plot the (x,y)-pairs together with the Least-Squares line.
 * For each type of transmission (manual vs automatic), plot the two regression lines in the same plot.
 Make the pairs for manual cars blue and those for automatic cars red.
-* Export the regression plot in part (I) to a .pdf file.
+* Export the regression plot in part to a .pdf file.